 The Pregnant Workers Fairness Act (PWFA) provides consideration of accommodations to employees who have known limitations related to pregnancy, childbirth, or related medical conditions.
-An employee seeking a PWFA accommodation should contact Linda Rankin, Superintendent, 903 459 3288 to begin the interactive process.
+An employee seeking a PWFA accommodation should contact Linda Rankin, Superintendent, lrankin@mgisd.net, 903 459 3288 to begin the interactive process.